dplain90/gpair/README.md

   3. `source ~/.bash_profile`  OR  `source ~/.zshrc`
   4. `gpair`

+  **Optional Steps**

+   - To add an alias to gpair for git:
+      `git config --global alias.pair '!gpair'`

+     Then you can run gpair through the command:
+      `git pair`

 ## Setup

   - In the root directory of your repository add a file called `.pairs`.
 This file stores pair data for authors participating in that repo.
 Add all the co-authors for your repo to this file.